Need help getting started? Unlock your own 28-day journey to a more meaningful life.

 Take out a sheet of paper or open a blank document on your computer and go through the following steps.

-1. First, think about times when a close friend feels really bad about him- or herself or is really struggling in some way.
+1. First, think about times when a close friend feels really bad about themselves or is really struggling in some way.
 How do you respond to your friend in these situations (if you’re at your best)?
 Please write down what you typically do and say, and note the tone in which you talk to your friend.

 2. Now think about times when you feel bad about yourself or are struggling.
 How do you typically respond to yourself in these situations?
 Please write down what you typically do and say, and note the tone in which you talk to yourself.